Please provide patterns for testing rails generators, plugins and engines

 With Rails 3, the Plugin and Generator architecture has been vastly improved, and I like many others I am sure want develop my own generators and plugins.

 I am however not sure how to go about testing Rails 3 plugin development or Rails Engines (such as Devise).
 Please shed some light on this!
+Would be awesome with some chapters covering these issues of Rails Testing :) Maybe an Advanced Rails Testing in the last part of the book?
+Thanks!

 12 Jul 2010, 02:22